 Providing CIA of network traffic flows is difficult to accomplish with legacy technology.
-Traditional firewalls are plagued by controls that rely on port/protocol to identify applications – which have now developed evasive characteristics to bypass the controls – and the assumption that IP address equates to user identity.
+Traditional firewalls are plagued by controls that rely on ports and protocols to identify applications – which have now developed evasive characteristics to bypass the controls – and the assumption that IP address equates to user identity.

-The next-generation firewall retains an access control mission, but re-engineers the technology; it observes all traffic across all ports, can classify applications and their content, and identifies employees as users.
-This enables access controls nuanced enough to enforce the IT security policy as it applies to each employee of the organization, with no compromise in security.
+Next-generation firewalls retain an access control mission but re-engineer the technology; they observe all traffic across all ports, can classify applications and their content, and identify employees as users.
+This enables access controls nuanced enough to enforce the IT security policy as it applies to each employee of an organization, with no compromise in security.

-Additional services for layering network security to implement a defense-in-depth strategy have been incorporated to the traditional model as add-on components.
-Intrusion prevention systems (IPS) and antivirus, for example, are effective tools for scanning content and preventing malware attacks.
-However, organizations must be cautious of the complexity and cost that additional components may add to its network security and, more importantly, not depend on these additional components to do the core job of the firewall.
+Additional services for layering network security to implement a defense-in-depth strategy have been incorporated in the traditional model as add-on components.
+IPS and antivirus, for example, are effective tools for scanning content and preventing malware attacks.
+However, organizations must be cautious of the complexity and cost that additional components may add to network security and, more importantly, not depend on these additional components to do the core job of the firewall.